naruto2705/SFAL-VSD-Bharath/README.md

 ```

-Syntax to perform synthesis with SDC constraints
+Commands for synthesis with SDC constraints

 ```
 cd /home/bharath/VSDBabySoC